pcomitz/668/is651-Chapter09-7ed.md

-##Chapter 9 - Microservices
+## Chapter 9 - Microservices
-###Introduction
+### Introduction

 We will use this [introduction to microservices](https://www.nginx.com/blog/introduction-to-microservices) from [nginx](https://www.nginx.com/), section 1 only (cached pdf [here](../Microservices_Designing_Deploying.pdf)).
 We will revisit microservices and read additional sections in chapter 12.
-In order for us to really understand the distinction between monoliths and microservices, we will examine web framewroks.
+In order for us to really understand the distinction between monoliths and microservices, we will examine a popular design pattern used in web frameworks.

-###Web Frameworks
+### Web Frameworks

 Almost all new development for distributed systems today is based around the web infrastructure of using HTTP to access web resources and web services.
 Creating presentation tier clients with web-based programming frameworks for this infrastructure helps the architects and developers to effectively and quickly build, test, and deploy these applications.
-We will survey web-based frameworks in this chapter for major implementation technologies and do some programming exercises using PHP to make the discussion more concrete.
+We will survey web-based frameworks in this chapter for major implementation technologies and do some programming exercises to make the discussion more concrete.

 The four tier web infrastructure is shown in figure 9.1 with the logical presentation tier highlighted as where these web-based frameworks are focused at delivering web applications.
 The frameworks involve all layers, however, in that the frameworks use javascript in the web browser, web servers to deliver content, application server technology such as PHP for server-side processing, and databases for maintaining state.